FRANK-FY-RI/Memory-Allocator/README.md

 Benchmark comparing with `new`:

+Note: The benchmark result is produced using -O3 compiler flag

 * First Fit without Coalescing:
 Note: This benchmark ran for only 2 iterations unlike the rest of all which ran 20 times becuase it was too slow.
 ```bash